ChrisMcDan/HCL-Training/Assignments/July/Assignment 3/README.md

 acceptClothes accepts the no_ofClothes as argument & returns the no_ofClothes.

 2. Create a class Student which has following methods:
   * Average: which would accept marks of 3 examinations & return whether the student has passed or failed depending on whether he has scored an average above 50 or not?
   * Input: which would accept the name of the student & returns the name?

 3. Create a Bank class with methods deposit & withdraw.
 The deposit method would accept attributes amount & balance (returns the new balance which is the sum of amount & balance).
-Similarly, the withdraw method would accept the attributes amount & balance & returns the new balance if(balance >= amount or return 0 otherwise.
+Similarly, the withdraw method would accept the attributes amount & balance & returns the new balance if (balance >= amount or return 0 otherwise).

 4. Create a Vehicle having following attributes: Vehicle no, Model manufacturer and color.
-Create truck which has following additional attributes: loadingCapacity(100 tons).
+Create truck which has following additional attributes: loadingCapacity (100 tons).
 Add a behavior to change the color and loadingCapacity.
 Display the updated truck details.